fengxia41103/myblog/content/pages/resume.md

 * Responsible for a $3-million fixed-bid software contract.
 Client is a Fortune-500 company.
-Project included designing and developing full-stack web and mobile applications that replaced three legacy systems.
+Project included designing and developing full-stack web and mobile applications which replaced three legacy systems.